Check Out These Makers and Crafters in San Francisco This Holiday Season

 Paper Tree

-If you're inspired by the paper craft of origami, the Japanese art of paper folding, Paper Tree in Japantown offers free virtual classes led by award-winning origami expert Linda Mihara.
+If you're inspired by the paper craft of origami, the Japanese art of paper folding, Paper Tree in Japantown offers personalized classes led by award-winning origami expert Linda Mihara and her staff.
+You can also attend their free-fold Saturday classes, which you can sign up for via eventbrite.
 Stop into the store on Japantown's Buchanan Mall to pick up your favorite origami paper designs and create animals, flowers, and other artistic creations.
 Classes are ideal for everyone from beginners to adults and even kids.